mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/PowerSystem.md

 Power System
 -------
 ### Function of the Subsystem
 The power system is to provide power to all of the components and subsystems within the design.
-This includes the original car components as well as the external subsystems that will be added.
+This includes the original car compenents in its entirety as well as the external subsystems that will be added.
 This will include replacing the battery with a power converter for continuous supply and implementing safety components to protect the sensors and controllers in the external subsystems. .

 ### Specs & Constraints
 - Must regulate the supplied source voltage to be within 5% of the expected value